Skip to content

 Product Features

-• Real time Change Data Capture agent continuously listening for IBM i journal entries (not a periodic polling of the journal data, no polling interval or delays!)
+• Real time Change Data Capture agent continuously listens for IBM i journal entries (not a periodic polling of the journal data, no polling interval or delays!)

 • Non-intrusive low system impact change detection leveraging IBM i journals